Progressive Convex Hull Simplification: Related Work

 \subsection{Theory and Bounds}

 Lopez \& Reisner~\cite{LopezR00} began in 2D proving bounds on inner (and outer) approximations produced by greedily removing vertices (or halfspaces) according to area change.
 In 2D, this area of change is always convex.
-In 3D and higher, dropping a vertex can produce a non-convex ``cap'' region (though its dual \emph{is} convex).
+In 3D and higher, dropping a vertex can produce a non-convex ``cap'' region (though its dual \emph{is} convex; see Appendix~\ref{sec:dual-caps-are-non-convex}).
 Overcoming this challenge, Reisner et al.~\cite{Reisner2001} prove analogous bounds for dimensions greater than two, and Lopez \& Reisner~\cite{LopezR02} attach the local bounds theoretically to a greedy algorithm.
 Cast as an instance of the broader coreset selection problem, theoretical inner approximations have also been considered by forward selection approaches.
-For example, for sets of points in any dimension, Klimenko \& Raichel~\cite{KlimenkoRB21} consider selecting one vertex at a time and prove bounds on Hausdorff distance of the selection's convex hull to the full hull.
+For example, for sets of points in any dimension, Klimenko~\cite{Klimenko23} considers selecting one vertex at a time and proves bounds on Hausdorff distance of the selection's convex hull to the full hull.
+Similarly, Clarkson~\cite{ClarksonS89} studies reweighted random subset selections of points and bounds on distances of their hull to an input convex hull.